Let’s look at the Pros and Cons of a EDM Wire Cut Machine

-The worktable on the horizontal machining centers helps position the workpieces and allows for angular cuts with special arrangement.
-The rigid worktable enables the device to machine on a wide range of workpieces, from small parts to heavy-duty mechanisms.
+The worktable on the horizontal machining centers helps position the workpieces and allows for angular cuts with special arrangements.
+The rigid worktable enables the device to the machine on a wide range of workpieces, from small parts to heavy-duty mechanisms.
 Furthermore, if the worktable is equipped with tilting or rotary features, the tools can cut the workpieces from multiple angles.

-In the past, horizontal machining centers are designed with at least three axes, namely x, y, and z axis.
+In the past, horizontal machining centers are designed with at least three axes, namely x, y, and z-axis.
 Nowadays, due to the need for more intricate procedures with shorter cycle time, the machining centers are designed with the fourth axis or even the fifth axis.
 With the availability in adjusting the worktable and the additional functions of the equipment, they ensure increased efficiency and better product quality, which is what the manufacturers really need.

 IMTS Exhibition includes manufacturers from around the world.
 Send us a message with your requirements and our IMTS Experts will happily help you with your questions.

 You can see all Horizontal Machining Centers categories